asdf-format/asdf/docs/asdf/using_extensions.rst

     import asdf

-    af = asdf.open('custom.asdf', extensions=MyCustomExtension())
+    af = asdf.open('custom.asdf', extensions=[MyCustomExtension()])

-If necessary, it is also possible to pass a list of extension instances to `asdf.open` and the `AsdfFile` constructor:
+The list may contain any number of extension instances:

 .. code-block:: python

     extensions = [MyCustomExtension(), AnotherCustomExtension()]
     af = asdf.AsdfFile(extensions=extensions)

-Passing either a single extension instance or a list of extension instances to either `asdf.open` or the `AsdfFile` constructor will not override any extensions that are installed in the environment.
+Passing a list of extension instances to either `asdf.open` or the `AsdfFile` constructor will not override any extensions that are installed in the environment.
 Instead, the custom types provided by the explicitly provided extensions will be added to the list of any types that are provided by installed extensions.

 .. _extension_checking: